MegaLoler/Nanceloid/README.md

 - `waveguide.h` and `waveguide.c` contain the waveguide network engine.
 - `list.h` and `list.c` contain a linked list implementation.
 - `test.c` contains a test program.

-## Documentation

-tutorial and documentation: COMING EVENTUALLY!!

-check `src/waveguide.h` and `src/waveguide.c` to see the waveguide simulation code

-see `src/test.c` for a simple example of manually creating a simple chain of nodes with a source on one end and drain on the other

 ## Immediate todo list